junyi9/junyi9/README.md

 - 🌱 A traffic engineer since 2015 and working on traffic science.
 - 💬 Mainly focus on the nature of [traffic waves](https://trafficwaves.github.io).
-- 🚀 Aim to accelerate traffic research by **field practice** via applied computational methods
+- 🚀 Aim to accelerate traffic research by **field practice** via applied computational methods.
 - 📫 How to reach me: [traffic.wave.science@gmail.com](traffic.wave.science@gmail.com)